Meet ASO’s Staff:

 Tobi Rates, Executive Director (she/her)

 Tobi Rates has been the Executive Director of the Autism Society of Oregon since October 2011.
 Prior to becoming Executive Director, she served on the Board of Directors for ASO as a volunteer.
-She previously practiced law in the Washington, DC metro area and in Boulder, Colorado.
+She received her undergraduate degree from the University of Virginia and her law degree from the University of Colorado – Boulder.
 Tobi and her husband are the proud parents of two young adults, both of whom are Autistic.
-Tragically, her younger son passed away from epilepsy (a fairly common co-occuring disorder with Autism) in 2023 at the age of 18.
+Tragically, her younger son passed away from epilepsy (a fairly common co-occurring disorder with Autism) in 2023 at the age of 18.
 Tobi has been involved with the Autism community since moving to Oregon in 2008.
 Helping people navigate the educational, medical, governmental, and community support systems in Oregon and making these systems work for the people they are supposed to serve are important goals.

 Lori Ball, Programs Director (she/her)